-The MAP Act establishes a Maritime Area Regulatory Authority (MARA).
-MARA will take over responsibility from the relevant Government Minister1 for the issuing of licences to conduct surveys in the marine environment (currently termed foreshore licences in Ireland, equivalent to England's seabed survey licences).
-MARA will have the power to grant Maritime Area Consents (MACs) - the equivalent of foreshore leases in Ireland or England's Crown Estate Lease.
+The MAP Bill establishes a new Maritime Area Regulatory Authority (MARA).
+MARA will take over responsibility from the relevant Government Minister2 for the issuing of licences to conduct surveys in the marine environment (currently termed foreshore licences in Ireland, equivalent to the UK's seabed survey licences).
+MARA will also have the power to grant Maritime Area Consents (MACs) - the equivalent of foreshore leases in Ireland or the UK's Crown Estate Lease.
 MARA will also have various enforcement functions.
 MARA's functions will transition across once it is set up and resourced, and the Minister will be entitled to grant applications for licences and MACs in the interim.